rancherfederal/carbide-docs/docs/registry-docs/downloading-images.md

 ## Downloading Secured Images

->**NOTE:** The following steps are for pulling the multi-arch images.
+The following steps are for pulling the multi-arch images.
 Please see the [Hauler Docs](https://rancherfederal.github.io/hauler-docs/docs/guides-references/hauler-content/images) for how to specify a specific platform.

+If using the `hauler store sync` command from the Carbide portal, you may now select your platform in the UI and the `--platform` flag will be added to the command for you.

 ### Carbide